Frequently Asked Questions About the Knee

 Articular Cartilage Problems of the Knee - Injured areas, called lesions, show up as tears or pot holes in the surface of the cartilage that lines the ends of the bones.

 Collateral Ligament Injuries - An injury to these ligaments usually involves a significant force, such as a fall while skiing or a direct impact to the side of the leg.

-Hamstring Injuries - Rupture of the hamstring tendons as they insert into the back of the knee.
+Hamstring Injuries - Rupture or strain of the hamstring tendons as they insert into the back of the knee.

-Iliotibial Band Syndrome - Iliotibial band (ITB) syndrome is an overuse problem that is often seen in bicyclists, runners, and long-distance walkers.
+Iliotibial Band Syndrome - ITBS is an overuse problem that is often seen in bicyclists, runners, and long-distance walkers.
 It causes pain on the outside of the knee just above the joint.